abu-nofal/Reading-notes-/read01.md

 > Using External CSS

-#### <link>
+#### <'link'>
-The <link> element can be used in an HTML document to tell the browser where to find the CSS file used to style the page.
-It is an empty element (meaning it does not need a closing tag), and it lives inside the <head> element.
+The <'link'> element can be used in an HTML document to tell the browser where to find the CSS file used to style the page.
+It is an empty element (meaning it does not need a closing tag), and it lives inside the <'head'> element.
 It should use three attributes:

 * href